adeto/Simple-Conditions/README.md

 # Exercise Reppo: Simple-Conditions
 This project will contain...
-Repository is made for exercise and testing.
+Repository is made for exercises.

+Edited again in master branch...